While there are many different types of kicks you can use when you are defending yourself.

-While there are many different types of kicks you can use when you are defending yourself.**

-While there are many different types of kicks you can use when you are defending yourself.
-Generally speaking when it comes to fighting the easier a technique is the better chance you have of pulling it off.
+Wing Chun is known for low kicks.
+Generally speaking, when it comes to fighting the easier a technique is the better chance you have of pulling it off.

-For example: Round house kicks to the head and body can be more easily countered than say a low round house kick.
-Another example could be a spinning back kick.
+For example, Roundhouse kicks to the head and body can be more easily countered than say a low roundhouse kick.
+Another example could be spinning back kick.

 This is why I like low kicks like the ones seen in the Wing Chun system of kung fu.

-Kicks are great long range weapons.
+Kicks are great long-range weapons.
 They are best used when your opponent isn’t expecting them.
 You can also combine low kicks with a lop (grab) like you see Sifu Phu doing on the wooden dummy.

 If you don’t have a Muk Jong to practice these kicks on you can always get creative.
-I practiced these kicks on fence poles, chairs, telephone poles.
+I practiced these kicks on fence poles, chairs, and telephone poles.
 I even made a habit of opening doors that don’t have door nobs with slant kicks & front kicks.

 Now it’s your turn: Have you seen these kicks before?
 If not are you going to go practice them?
-If you have seen these kicks or use these kicks what has your experience been with them?
+If you have seen these kicks or used these kicks what has your experience been with them?

 Talk to you soon,